ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 # Importing the totals_and_components method from the totals_and_components.py file
 from sml_small.editing.totals_and_components import totals_and_components

-# We can the totals_and_components function and pass in our data and save the return outputted by the T&C method in the variable result
+# We can pass in our data into the method and return the output saved to the results variable.
-# We use * to unpack the above list into separate arguments to pass into the T&C method
 result = totals_and_components(
                                 identifier="1",
                                 total=1689,